adambard/learnxinyminutes-docs/elm.html.markdown

   x::xs -> "matches a list of at least one item whose head is " ++ toString x -- Pattern matches go in order.
 If we put [x] last, it would never match because -- x::xs also matches (xs would be the empty list).
 Matches do not "fall through".
+-- The compiler will alert you to missing or extra cases.

 -- Pattern match on a Maybe.
 case List.head aList of